-Table 5 - Event Logaer Commands Description 1 4 8 10 0 oominanao Dooonption
+Table 5 - Event Logger Commands Description

 Command Description

 Event logger Access the Event Logger.

 Enable Enable the feature.

 Disable Disable the feature.

 Server add remove Set the properties of the iSG18GFP Event

-Logger as a syslog server.
+· · Logger as a syslog server.

-local server address: the IP address of
+local_server_address: the IP address of

 the local 'application host' ACE

-interface This interface will be used
+interface.
+This interface will be used

 for the syslog server functionality and

 will listen to TCP/UDP connections from

-syslog clients State the IPv4 address
+syslog clients.
+State the IPv4 address

-$in \leq A \in C \in D$ format
+in format.

 port: the local syslog server can listen

-to IDP or TCP packets from clients. the
+to UDP or TCP packets from clients; the

-port is configurable by this field
+port is configurable by this field.

-Default: 514
+Default: 514.

-protocol: the local sugled server
+protocol: the local syslog server

-listons to UDP and TCP packets from
+listens to UDP and TCP packets from

-alients.
+clients.
 If changing the default port

-Ellences.
-Il changing the default port

-default ude

-Client Get the group of the ight CED Event
+514 is required, specify the protocol.

+Cliant default- udp.

-Cilent Set the properties of the ISGI8GFP Event
+Client Set the properties of the iSG18GFP Event

-alient the such lenner works only in
+Logger as a syslog client.
+As a syslog

-The event logger works only in
+client, the event logger works only in

-The TCP part is configurable

-me for port is configurable.
+TCP mode towards a remote syslog server.
+The TCP port is configurable.

+add remove remote server address: the IP address of

-the target quales corner Up to 2
+add Temove the target syslog server.
+Up to 2

-sorvers can be set
+servers can be set.

-port: the TCP port number to be used
+port: the TCP port number to be used.

-Default: 514
+Default: 514.

-Properties As a system client the event logger can
+Properties As a syslog client, the event logger can

 add information to the original message

 which was received from the rtu syslog

-client
+client.

 eom enable: enable or disable the end of

 message field.
 Default- disable.

-end of msg: a numeric value to be
+end_of_msg: a numeric value to be

 entered at the end of the syslog message

 to be used as a measure of

-identification Depending on the value.
+identification.
+Depending on the value,

-this object may be printable or not per
+this object may be printable or not, per

-the ASCII table Default- 0
+the ASCII table.
+Default- 0.

 host: a string representing the Event

-Logger Spaces are not allowed
+Logger.
+Spaces are not allowed.

 location: a string representing the

-Event Logger location No spaces are
+Event Logger location.
+No spaces are

-allowed

-region: a string representing the Event
+allowed. region: a string representing the Event

 Logger region.
-No spaces are allowed
+No spaces are allowed.

 separator: choose the type of character

 to use as separator between the text

 fields.
-Supported are all letters.
+Supported are all letters,

 numbers and the following special

-characters: $\sim!0\#\$\%\%\%() - +=[1]\{\}<>/\ $
+characters: ~!@#\$%^&()- +=[]{}<>/\ .,:;

 The symbol "?" (question mark) is not

 supported.
 Default is a single space.

-Command Description Set S (the capitol letter S) for a single space as the separator.
-Rtu add remove 'rtu' refers to the customer end device which is a syslog client, and for which the event logger will log and parse messages before sending to the network syslog server. address: the IPv4 address of the rtu with which it sends the syslog messages to the event logger. group: a numeric value used as an identifier.
+Command Description

+Set S (the capitol letter S) for a

+single space as the separator.

+Rtu add remove 'rtu' refers to the customer end device

+which is a syslog client, and for which

+the event logger will log and parse

+messages before sending to the network

+syslog server.

+address: the IPv4 address of the rtu

+with which it sends the syslog messages

+to the event logger.

+group: a numeric value used as an

+identifier.
 Default-0.

-Severity: set the syslog severity per rtu.
-Any syslog message originated from the specified rtu will be assigned this new severity by the logger before sending to the network syslog server. access_panel add remove 'access_panel' refers to the customer end device, which is an event client, and for whom the Event Logger will log and parse messages before sending to the network syslog server.
-The 'access_panel' addresses vendor specific devices, using propriety protocols for the event message format. type: the vendor device type.
-Currently supported is 'mercury'. address: the IPv4 address of the mercury panel with which it sends the event messages to the Event Logger. port: the port number used by the mercury panel for communication.
-Default- 443. username: username of the mercury panel used to access it. password: password of the mercury panel used to access it. show Show the configuration and state of the Event Logger clearall Clears all Event Logger files. if-mngr Enters to features pertaining to the link redundancy mechanism.
-Show Show the configuration and state of the link redundancy operations.
+Severity: set the syslog severity per

+rtu.
+Any syslog message originated from

+the specified rtu will be assigned this

+new severity by the logger before

+sending to the network syslog server.

+access_panel add remove 'access_panel' refers to the customer

+end device, which is an event client,

+and for whom the Event Logger will log

+and parse messages before sending to the

+network syslog server.

+The 'access_panel' addresses vendor

+specific devices, using propriety protocols for the event message format.

+type: the vendor device type.
+Currently

+supported is 'mercury'.

+address: the IPv4 address of the mercury

+panel with which it sends the event

+messages to the Event Logger.

+port: the port number used by the

+mercury panel for communication.

+Default- 443.

+username: username of the mercury panel

+used to access it.

+password: password of the mercury panel

+used to access it.

+show Show the configuration and state of the

+Event Logger.

+clearall Clears all Event Logger files.

+if-mngr Enters to features pertaining to the

+link redundancy mechanism.

+Show Show the configuration and state of the

+link redundancy operations.